freebasic/fbfrog/readme.txt

 Usage:

-  Translate a header:                 ./fbfrog foo.h Translate a whole directory:        ./fbfrog path/to/foo/ ...
+  Create .bi binding for a C header:       ./fbfrog foo.h Do it for all C headers in a directory:  ./fbfrog path/to/foo/ ...

 Compiling: